 For example, you might remove the logo that’s on every screen, the slide number, the extraneous image, a flourish that isn’t really needed, etc. Then re-evaluate the slide and see if it better communicates your message.
 Here is an article that describes the process in more detail: Subtractive Visual Design.

-What’s your opinion on templates?
+What’s your opinion on eLearning templates?

 Well-designed templates are a good way to save time.
 They also promote a unified look.
 I usually make a unique set of templates for each project.
 Commercial templates can also be effective if the colors and the look and feel match the mood, content and audience.

-How can people improve as visual designers?
+How can eLearning developers improve as visual designers?

 I think there are three aspects a person should work on to improve in visual design: